davidcarslaw/polarplotr/README.md

 # **polarplotr**

-Functions to plot polar-plots. **polarplotr** uses [openair's](https://github.com/davidcarslaw/openair) functions but they have been enhanced to do some extra things.
+Functions to plot bivariate polar plots. **polarplotr** uses [openair](https://github.com/davidcarslaw/openair) functions but they have been enhanced to do consider pair-wise statistics to compare two pollutants through correlation and regression.

-A publication is to come and help can be found [here](http://davidcarslaw.github.io/polarplotr/docs/).
+A publication is to come and more information can be found [here](http://davidcarslaw.github.io/polarplotr/docs/).

 ## Installation